asimahmedhub/AtliQ-Adhoc-SQL-Insights/README.md

 ---

-⚡ *This project demonstrates my SQL querying, data analysis, and communication skills by solving real-world business problems with clear, actionable insights.*
+⚡ *This project demonstrates my SQL querying, data analysis, and storytelling skills by solving real-world business problems with clear, actionable insights.*